-what is rally scoring in pickleball, how to rally score in pickleball, Pickleball rally scoring, rally scoring in pickleball, pickleball rally scoring rules, Sideout scoring, rally pickleball, rally scoring vs sideout scoring
+what is rally scoring in pickleball, how to rally score in pickleball, Pickleball rally scoring, rally scoring in pickleball, pickleball rally scoring rules, Sideout scoring, rally pickleball, rally scoring vs sideout scoring, mlp rally scoring

 Pickleball has long used a scoring approach called “sideout” scoring.
 But starting in 2022 there was a push to use a new approach based on rally scoring.